cobak78/rancher-env/README.md

 2. Change it on the ha-proxy > haproxy.cfg file

-3. Get up ha-proxy container with $ _docker-compose -f docker-compose-haproxy.yml up -d --build.
+3. Get up ha-proxy container with $ _docker-compose -f docker-compose-haproxy.yml up -d --build_.

 4. Navigate to your 8081 port to see ha-proxy in action with your deployed project.